Camber-Cyber-Division/shortest-path-server/README.md

 * The binary input data's endianness is little-endian.
 If you are developing on an x86 system, you do not have to worry about this.
-* The binary input data is split into two byte fields
+* The binary input data is split into two-byte fields
 * Each field is a sixteen bit unsigned integer in the set: {1,2,...,65535}
  * Zero is an invalid input; it can be assumed that no field will be set to 0
 * There are no delimiters between the fields
-* The first and second byte represent a starting vertex
+* The first and second bytes of the file represent the entry vertex of the graph
-* The third and forth byte represent a destination vertex
+* The third and forth bytes of the file represent the terminal vertex of the graph
-* The fifth and sixth byte represent the number of edges that follow
+* The fifth and sixth bytes represent the number of edges
+* The remainder of the file is as described below:
+  * Each field is 6 bytes wide and represents a single edge
   * Each edge is directed
-* Each edge is split into three fields
+  * Each edge field is split into three sub-fields
- * The first field is a vertex and predecessor to the next field
+   * The first two-byte field is the ID of the source vertex of the edge
- * The second field a vertex and the successor to the previous field
+   * The second two-byte field a ID of the destination vertex of the edge
- * The third field is the cost to travel from the predecessor to the successor
+   * The third two-byte field is the cost to traverse the edge

 Sample Input Data
 -----------------